-DLLs

-Digital Delay Locked Loops provide significant system benefits:
+DLLs Digital Delay-Locked Loops Provide Significant System Benefits

 - Achieving zero clock skew, effectively eliminating the clock-distribution delay and allowing digital closed-loop control.
 This control provides system clock rates ranging from 25 to 320 Mb/s with 100-ps resolution.
 A DLL greatly reduces the clock latency of a device, which in turn reduces the clock-to-out timing. - 2.
 Precise control of system clocks, both internally at the device level as well as externally for other devices on the board using the independent DLLs per Virtex or Virtex-E device. - 3.
 Clock mirroring on the PCB to synchronize external devices.
 This also reduces system cost by eliminating the need for external devices (Cypress Roboclock).
 DLLs support clock mirroring with less than 100 ps skew.
 The DLL output clock can be taken off-chip to synchronize external devices, thus eliminating race conditions and improving chip-to-chip performance.
 To assure a synchronous start of all devices, use the LOCK output signal.
-On startup the PROGRAMMING DONE signal is not asserted to its TRUE state until lock is achieved.
-As shown in Figure 2, the clock can also be connected to the feedback pin of the DLL, thereby de-skewing the board's system clock to less than 100 ps.
+On startup the PROGRAMMING DONE signal can be delayed optionally, until lock is achieved.
+As shown in Figure 3, the clock can also be connected to the feedback pin of the DLL, thereby de-skewing the board's system clock to less than 100 ps.

-Figure 2: Using Clock Mirror to De-skew the System Clock
+Figure 3: Using Clock Mirror to De-Skew the System Clock

 - 4. Multiply or divide the external clock to produce a clock to use on or off the device, allowing for multiple clock domains.
-Designers can also use the DLL to phase-shift clocks in order to support clock multiplexed systems. - 2X-4X: Double or quadruple the incoming clock frequency, supporting designs that need a fast internal operation but a slower external clock.
+Designers can also use the DLL to phase-shift clocks in order to support clock-multiplexed systems. - 2X-4X: Double or quadruple the incoming clock frequency, supporting designs that need a fast internal operation but a slower external clock.
 This gives the designer a number of choices.
-For example, clocks routed on the board can be kept to lower frequencies thus avoiding signal-to-noise issues while the FPGA runs at maximum speed at the same time.
+For example, clocks routed on the board can be kept to lower frequencies, thus avoiding signal-to-noise issues while the FPGA simultaneously runs at maximum speed.
 All multiplied clocks have synchronized edges.
 Internal device clock speeds can be high as 320 MHz.
-Figure 3 shows a 2X clock multiplication example.
+Figure 4 shows a 2X clock multiplication example. - CLK_DV: Divide clock by 1.5, 2, 2.5, 3, 4, 5, 8 or 16.
+Applications often monitor data at a high frequency but process data at a much lower clock frequency (for example, they might read data at 155 MHz and process data at 38.5 MHz).